deadBlueShark/education/golang/coursera-google-golang/golang-concurrency/note.md

 - When the main goroutine is completed, all other goroutines force to be exited
 - A goroutine may not complete its execution because `main()` completes early

+Synchronization:
+- Using a global events whose execution is viewed by all threads, simultaneously
 ### Interleaving
 - Order of execution within a task is known
 - Order of execution between concurrent tasks is unknown